 - No mention of Bangladesh: If you don't talk about returning to Bangladesh, you're essentially telling the officer you plan to stay

-4. Sample GTE Structure
+4. Sample GS Structure

 Paragraph 1: Current situation — who you are, education, work, family (Line 1 + Line 5)